zhangz22/VennDiagramInterpreter/README.md

 ### Syntax
 The logic argument could be:
-- Set (total 3 at most): The name of the set, use a quote("") if it contains multiple words
+- Set (total 3 at most): The name of the set, use a quote("") if it contains multiple words or spaces
 - Expression: <All/Some> A's are <(not)> B's
   <br> if the set name in the expression is not specified elsewhere, it will be added
   automatically